This page provides information about the arts in Cheshire West.

 Where to find help

-The Arts and Festivals team compile Chainlinks, a free bi-monthly newsletter for artists working in all genres.
+The Arts and Festivals team compile Chainlinks, a free bi-monthly newsletter for artists and writers working in all genres.
 This lists opportunities for artists to exhibit, sell and perform their work and also advises of funding opportunities, competitions, awards and commissions.
-The latest issues of the Chainlinks newsletter can be viewed below.
-You can also tell us what you think of Chainlinks.
+To see the latest copy, or to subscribe, please email firstname.lastname@example.org

 Exhibition venues in Cheshire West